jiwidi/DataScience-Cheatsheets/README.md

   * Ggplot2
   * Keras

-A Deep learning Basic Concepts cheatsheet is also provided.
+A Deep learning Basic Concepts and Latex cheatsheets are also provided.